TheRealAnonymous008/quartz/content/details/computer science/software engineering/Clean Code Principles.md

 2. Hiding implementation is about  **abstraction**: expose abstract interfaces that allow clients to manipulate the data without knowing the implementation.
 3. Objects hide data and expose behaviors.
 Data structures expose data and have no behaviors.
 4. Procedural code (using data structures) makes it easy to add new functions without changing the existing data structures.
-5. Object Oriented Code code makes it easy to add new classes without changing existing functions.
+5. [[Object Oriented Programming|Object Oriented]] Code code makes it easy to add new classes without changing existing functions.
 6. Not everything should be an object.
 7. Avoid chains of calls.
 Split function calls apart.
 8. Avoid creating hybrids of data structures and objects.
 Creating an object means we want its functions to do something.
 Creating a data structure / procedural code means we want to ask about its internals.